Once you've been added as a user in Clearview Social, you'll receive a welcome email with a login link that will let you directly into the system.

 Every modern professional should have a LinkedIn account.
 What is LinkedIn?
 LinkedIn is the #1 social network for business professionals.
 Think of it as an online resume, portfolio, and contact manager all in one.
 You can create an account for free at https://www.linkedin.com/ It's recommended that you create your account using a personal email address since LinkedIn will be with you through any future job changes.

 First, set up your profile.
 Add a picture (that looks like you, not your pets or some cartoon) to your profile.
-If you've never had a professional headshot done, it might be worth it to see if you can have one done.
+If you've never had a professional headshot done, it is worth the time.
 Fill in all the details you can.
 This may involve some digging.
 Make sure to list all the schools you attended including what years you were there.
 LinkedIn is great for reconnecting with alumni.

 Then what?
 Here's Your To-Do List for LinkedIn.

 Where LinkedIn is the place for business connections, Facebook is the place for personal connections.
 If you're not already on Facebook, you might be surprised just how many people you might know on Facebook.
 Your parents.
 Your children.
-Your friends from high school.
+Your friends.
 Facebook is a great place to reconnect and keep updated on the people in your life, but it can also be a tool to help your business.

 Worried about your business life and personal life getting intermixed?
 We've got a few tips on how to keep your worlds from colliding.

 Of the big three social networks, Twitter is the one that requires the most effort to build up and maintain.
 LinkedIn and Facebook are about who you know professionally and personally, respectively, but Twitter is who you want to know.
 Twitter is centered around conversation.
 You can simply post to Twitter and leave it at that, but the great part of Twitter is the people you can interact with.
 Find and follow people who interest you.
 Strike up a conversation.
 Make connections.